Domino-like magnetic phase transition induced by a bias voltage in FeRh thin film: Introduction

-The magnetic field is a special and effective driving force \cite{2,3,4,5} for the first-order MPTs because the Zeeman energy is involved in the free energies of magnetic phases.
-Thus, phase transition induced by a magnetic field in MPT materials is an important property in the applications mentioned above.
-However, the transition width of the magnetic field, namely the span of the magnetic field from the start to the end of MPTs, usually reach about tens of thousands Oersted \cite{2,3,5,11,12}.
-Such a large magnetic field only can be supplied by a superconducting magnet, which greatly hinders the applications of MPTs.
-The broadened transitions result from the distribution of transition points due to the disorders and inhomogeneity in materials \cite{1}, which also has been described phenomenologically \cite{22,16,23} using the Preisach model in MPT systems.
-In order to narrow the transition width, researchers have tried to reduce the temperature to below 5 K to suppress the thermal-assisted nucleation in MPTs \cite{24,25}, and fabricate the materials into mesoscale (0.55 $\mu$m) to reduce the amount of effective nucleation site in ferromagnetic-antiferromagnetic (FM-AFM) transitions \cite{26}.
+The broadened transition spans result from the distribution of transition points due to the disorders and inhomogeneity in materials \cite{1,33}, which also has been described phenomenologically \cite{22,16,23} using the Preisach model in MPT systems.
+In order to narrow the transition span, researchers have tried to reduce the temperature to below 5 K to suppress the thermal-assisted nucleation in MPTs \cite{24,25}, and fabricate the materials into mesoscale (0.55 $\mu$m) to reduce the amount of effective nucleation site in ferromagnetic-antiferromagnetic (FM-AFM) transitions \cite{26}.
 Although suppressing the nucleation can lead to a steep MPT, the requirement of the extremely low temperature or small scale for effectively suppressing nucleation still has significant limitations in practical applications.
-How to effectively reduce the transition width in practical applications remains an open problem.
+How to effectively reduce the transition span in practical applications remains an open problem.